2017 KMA Annual Meeting

 KMA Annual Meeting Speakers

-Attendees at the education portion of the KMA Annual Meeting -- The Kentucky Physicians Leadership Academy -- can earn CME credits for House Bill 1.
-The afternoon session will include several presentations:
+Attendees at the education portion of the KMA Annual Meeting -- The Kentucky Physicians Leadership Academy -- earned CME credits for House Bill 1.
+The afternoon session included several presentations:

 - Use of opioids in an inpatient setting